Contributing Scrapers¶

 Title: //head/title

-Details: # shows the id/s of the the visible div/s for the Multiple targets example of the page
+Details: # shows the id/s of the visible div/s for the Multiple targets example of the page

 selector: //div[@class="bd-example"]//div[@class="multi-collapse collapse show"]/@id